dugerij/ML_challenge/Readme.md

 ## This repo contains a solution to the FoondaMate challenge.
+# To use code locally
+- First install using pip
+  pip install
+- from ML_challenge.test_ml import sentence_checker
+  import the sentence_checker function from the package

+- Use the function as described below
+  The function returns the appropriate label( i.e 'Students want to know if can share' or 'student has shared') for each sentence passed.

 # About the function
 The solution is a function i have termed sentence_checker.
 It takes the sentence being analysed as its only argument.